kekgan/Video-Games-Sales-Analysis/README.md

 After being label encoded, the categorical data became numerical.
 Genre 'Sports' has a value 10, genre 'Racing' has a value 6, platform 'Wii' has a value of 26, platform 'NES' has a value of 11, etc. This will confuse the model because it may think that 'Sports' is somehow greater than 'Racing', while 'Wii' is somehow greater than 'NES', and so on.
 In other words, using label encoding presents a false numerical relationship, which should be avoided.

-Instead, we tried using one-hot encoding to create new columns for each 'Genre' and 'Platform' and give them binary values, with 1 indicating the game is on the platform or in the genre, while 0 indicates it is not.
+Instead, we tried using **one-hot encoding** to create new columns for each 'Genre' and 'Platform' and give them binary values, with True indicating the game is on the platform or in the genre, while False indicates it is not.
 Now, we can re-train our Multi-Variate Linear Regression model with our new DataFrame.

 After splitting our dataset in a 80:20 train-test split again, we plotted our regression lines to see how the model performs, both on the Train Set and the Test Set.
 After checking the Goodness of Fit of the Model on each dataset, we are left with the followiing findings.

-Goodness of Fit on Train Set:\
+Goodness of Fit on Train Set:
-R^2 score		: 0.03989516078189126\
+R^2 score		: 0.9015339475927185
-Mean Squared Error	: 2.4546862603917057\
+Mean Squared Error	: 0.25174674273697234
-Mean Absolute Error	: 0.5622799812100164
+Mean Absolute Error	: 0.19716586966852673

-Goodness of Fit on Test Set:\
+Goodness of Fit on Test Set:
-R^2 score		: 0.0661869029307719\
+R^2 score		: 0.8423727711583765
-Mean Squared Error	: 1.919414123168939\
+Mean Squared Error	: 0.32399623670320493
-Mean Absolute Error	: 0.5664269067429719
+Mean Absolute Error	: 0.19224731021548905

 We find that switching the method of encoding from Label Encoding to One-hot Encoding did not increase the accuracy of our model.
 Since we already established that NA sales and global sales had a high correlation and accuracy of model, all this showed was that there was a weak relationship between platform and genre, and global sales.